Rúnar

 Complete Minimal Example in Each Language

-For reference, here is the same simple P2PKH contract written in all six languages.
+For reference, here is the same simple P2PKH contract written in all eight languages.

 TypeScript